Breakfast in Utopia!

 Love The Sign

-Some years ago, we came upon Utopia, while heading to a campground.
+Some years ago, we came upon Utopia while heading to a campground.
 I remember how that sign got me thinking.
+I wondered about the proud little town.
+I was eager to experience a little of Paradise!

-I won't say anything about a possibly "hidden" apostrophe... because my sloppy blogging is the worst!
+Did that mean no littering?
+Or was there a deeper meaning?
+I won't say anything about a possible "hidden" apostrophe... because my sloppy blogging is the worst!

 Coffee on our First Visit